isadorasophia/website/content/articles/serialization.md

 - Figure out an easy way to split between "compressed" (published) and human-readable (git) json files.
 - Improve error handling for deserialization errors.

 My initial goal was to make sure my game could work well with native AOT, which I was able to accomplish after changing my serialization.
-I didn't see any noticeable huge jumps in performance (...or no performance regressions), or at least nothing worth sharing.
+I didn't see any noticeable huge jumps in performance (...or performance regressions), at least nothing worth sharing.
 I'd even say that caching and parallelization went 80% of the way as far as performance went for me while working on this, but that's probably another blog post by itself...

 Anyway, I hope this helped you in one way or another!
 You can see the full source code in my [engine](https://github.com/isadorasophia/murder), [all of the code generator source code](https://github.com/isadorasophia/murder/tree/055558b8b9566fdc666b6cd32c52f5b518df3d69/src/Murder.Serializer) or even see it in practice with my [Hello World game](https://github.com/isadorasophia/hellomurder/).